TYPES OF ASPHALT CRACKS

 AMS sealants are applied at 350-400 degrees allowing it’s temporary liquid-state to reach the depths of the crack that cold-pour sealants do not.
 Our products include additives such as rubber and carbon black, giving the ability to withstand harsh conditions that cause pavements to crack.

-THE AMS CRACK FILLING PROCESS
+OUR CRACK FILLING PROCESS

 We strongly recommend routing all cracks that are larger than 1/4″, making a smooth, even crack to be filled.
 The cracks are then cleaned with heated compressed air ensuring a dust and dirt-free surface for the best adhesion of sealant.